earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 ## Learning From Terraform State with `terraform show`

 The Terraform docs are often terse and values in the resource config do not always map one-to-one onto values you'd find the AWS UI.
-For me, this meant that I couldn't always figure out exactly what I needed to put in the resource configuration to match what I had setup in the UI.
-Thanksfully you can use `terraform show` to retreive this information.
+For me, this meant that I couldn't always figure out exactly what I needed to put in the resource configuration to match what I had set up in the UI.
+Thankfully you can use `terraform show` to retrieve this information.

 Let's pretend that I needed my repo to use KMS encryption and to scan image on push.
 I've already setup these options in AWS but I want to see how to do it AWS.